-Jad Nader is a partner in our banking & finance practice.
-He is based in our New York office where he is heading the firm's Luxembourg Desk, promoting NautaDutilh's cross-border services and consolidating key relationships with US-based clients.
+Jad Nader is a partner with NautaDutilh and a member of the firm's Banking & Finance practice group.
+He is based in our New York office, where he heads the Luxembourg Desk, promoting NautaDutilh's cross-border services and consolidating key relationships with US clients.

 Jad specialises in banking and financial law.
-In addition to his experience in cross-border lending transactions, Jad assists clients on all kinds of financial and insurance regulatory matters including capital markets, securitization, factoring, financial products, international credit structures, funds structures and fund finance (subscription finance), AIFM license requirements and listing regulations.
-Jad focuses in particular on sophisticated international financial techniques, where he advises and acts for major international financial institutions and private equity houses.
+In addition to handling cross-border lending transactions, Jad advises clients on financial and insurance regulatory matters including those involving capital markets, securitisation deals, factoring, financial products, international credit and fund structures, fund finance (subscription finance), AIFM licensing requirements and listing regulations.
+He has particular expertise in sophisticated international financing techniques and regularly acts for major international financial institutions and private equity houses.

-Prior to joining NautaDutilh Luxembourg, Jad practiced for several years at major law firms, including a magic circle law firm.
-He has extensive knowledge of the banking industry drawn from his legal practice and his experience within a major European bank.
-He was also involved in academic work, where he taught guarantees, mortgages, security interests, property and fiduciary rights, as well as privacy and IT law at the Robert Schuman University.
+Prior to joining NautaDutilh, Jad worked for several other well-known law firms, including a magic circle firm, and a major European bank.
+Jad is also active in academic circles and has lectured on guarantees, mortgages, security interests, property and fiduciary rights, as well as privacy and IT law at the Robert Schuman University.

-Jad completed postgraduate degrees in private international law (DEA) and in IT law (DESS) and holds a Ph.D. (doctorat en droit privé) on the taking of security over financial assets (concept of financial collateral, rights in rem on securities, and applicable law).
+Jad holds postgraduate degrees in private international law (DEA) and IT law (DESS) as well as a doctor of laws.
+His Ph.D. thesis was on the taking of security over financial assets (concept of financial collateral, rights in rem on securities, and applicable law).

 Jad is admitted to the Luxembourg Bar and the Paris Bar.